SmitomB/Internal_Phosphorus_Loading_Model/README.md

 <h1 align="center">Characterizing and Projecting Internal Phosphorus Loading through Bayesian Mass-balance Modeling</h1>

 <h2 align="left">Description of the Repository</h2>
 This repository contains the data and code used in the paper "Characterizing and Projecting Internal Phosphorus Loading through Bayesian Mass-balance Modeling".
-The details of the three subrepositories are as follows:
+The details of the subrepositories are as follows:

 | Sub-repositories | Description|
 |:--------------------|:------------------------|